 - Clean your water storage containers regularly as Dengue mosquitoes can breed only in clean water, not in dirty water.

-- Your children should be educated about dengue and how it’s spread, also keep a close watch on their activities.
+- Your children should be educated about dengue and how it’s spread, and also keep a close watch on their activities.

 - Do not allow your children to wear short-sleeved clothes and play in water puddles and stagnant water bodies.